wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 states, valid bits, etc., for potentially all blocks in the super block.
 If a valid bit is on, the block is considered as present, which are stored in-order (i.e. the order compressed blocks are stored is consistent with the order suggested by the bit vector) in the physical slot.
+The paper uses a super block size of eight.

 This paper also borrows the skewed cache design in uncompressed caches.
 The original idea skewed cache is based on the fact that real-world workloads often do not distribute accesses evenly too all sets, underutilizing some sets while